adamreeve/npTDMS/docs/reading.rst

 so some precision is lost when reading them in npTDMS.

 Timestamps in TDMS files are stored in UTC time and npTDMS does not do any timezone conversions.
-If you would like to convert a time from a TDMS file to your local timezone, the arrow package is recommended.
+If timestamps need to be converted to the local timezone, the arrow package is recommended.
 For example::

     import datetime